ThiHueLe16/ThiHueLe16/README.md

 I'm a Computer Science student at TUM (Technical University of Munich).
 I've been on a coding journey for more than 3 years.
 I have a passion for building small projects, whether it's a web app, a Python script, or a game – coding is my creative outlet!
 ## About Me
-*   🌍  I'm based in Munich, Germany.
+*   🌍  I'm based in Munich, Germany
 *   📚 Studying for a B.Sc in Computer Science at TUM.
 *   🌱 Self-taught in web development, Python, and constantly learning new things.
 *   🚀 Coding side projects, apps, and games is where the fun begins for me :)